MAHDI-Imen/M-M/logs.md

 - [x] Visualize results on a subject from each vendor from test set
 - [x] Rewrite the subject prediction per vendor section as a module
 - [x] train.py
+- [x] Get familiar with the implemented code of Projet Ima206: General overview

 Notes